Table of contents

 If you don’t have a website, you need to purchase your domain.
-Some website building platforms allow you to claim a free domain, or you can use a separate domain registrar.
+Some website building platforms allow you to claim a domain, or you can use a separate domain registrar.
 Your domain could be your business name if it’s available, or something that fits your brand, products, or services.

 A good domain name should be short and easy to share.
 Avoid using numbers, hyphens, underscores, and symbols that are difficult to remember.
 Connect the domain name to your business.
 If your business name isn’t available, consider an alternate domain extension, like .info, .nyc, or .pizza.
 You could also include the name of your town or neighborhood in your domain.
 Also, be sure to check search engines and consult with your legal counsel to ensure that you don’t run into trouble by choosing a domain name that may be confusingly similar to another business’s brand.